AdobeDocs/target.fr-FR/help/c-target/creating-activity-only-audience.md

 topic: Advanced,Standard,Classic
 uuid: 3d0898d0-96e8-4bc9-86bd-3ae39db0e74d
 translation-type: tm+mt
-source-git-commit: c853ac9a9447a10b753e53fd707f6f72db2889b0
+source-git-commit: 8bd57fb3bb467d8dae50535b6c367995f2acabac

 ---

 # Création d’une audience d’activité unique{#create-an-activity-only-audience}

 Créez des audiences d’activité uniques depuis le processus assisté en trois étapes lors de la création d’une activité.
-Ces audiences ad hoc peuvent être utilisées à d&#39;autres emplacements dans la même activité, mais ne sont pas stockées dans la bibliothèque [!UICONTROL d&#39;audiences] pour être utilisées dans d&#39;autres activités.
+These ad hoc audiences can be used in other places within the same activity, but are not stored in the [!UICONTROL Audiences Library] for use in other activities.

 Les audiences d’activité uniques présentent les avantages suivants :

-* Vous pouvez utiliser les audiences réservées aux activités pour créer une audience que vous souhaitez utiliser une seule fois et que vous ne souhaitez pas stocker dans la bibliothèque [!UICONTROL d&#39;audiences].
-Cela évite que [!UICONTROL la bibliothèque] d&#39;audiences ne soit encombrée avec des audiences que vous ne souhaitez plus utiliser.
+* You can use activity-only audiences to create an audience that you want to use only once and you do not want to store it in the [!UICONTROL Audiences Library].
+This prevents the [!UICONTROL Audiences Library] from being cluttered with audiences that you never want to use again.
-* Les audiences réservées aux activités ne sont pas visibles dans la bibliothèque [!UICONTROL d&#39;audiences].
+* Activity-only audiences are not visible in the [!UICONTROL Audiences Library].
 Elles sont ainsi protégées de toute modification involontaire par d’autres membres de l’organisation.

-1. Lors de la création d&#39; [une activité](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03), sur la **[!UICONTROL page Target]** , cliquez sur les trois points de suspension verticaux, puis cliquez **[!UICONTROL sur Remplacer l&#39;audience]**.
+1. While creating an [activity](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03), on the **[!UICONTROL Target]** page, click the three vertical ellipses, then click **[!UICONTROL Replace Audience]**.

    ![Résultat d’étape](assets/edit_audience.png)